Some of my key accomplishments in the last 25 years are a direct result of haven written out my life goals at the age of 30:

 I have made excellent income growth, in both my career and with our rental real estate income, over the past 15+ years, with income in the top 5% of Canadians.

-I created a detailed financial plan for our retirement (excel based) in the fall of 2017, with 3 different scenarios.
+I created a detailed financial plan for our retirement (excel based) in the fall of 2017, with 3 different scenarios, however I often change my mind about what our retirement plan should actually be (still working as an employee of a great company).

 The following are 10 of my 100 Life Goals on career development . . .

-My employer had me do several self-assessments as part of leadership development.
+My employer had me do several self-assessments as part of leadership development, most recently in 2019.

 I am a college graduate, from DeVry Institute of Technology (Toronto), as an Electronics Technologist.